 - Total funding available under the Program will be approximately $1,000,000.

-- Preference may be given to those who have not received funding from the Program in the last five years.
+- Preference may be given to those who have not received funding from the Program in the last six years.

 - As Canada prepares to celebrate the sesquicentennial anniversary of Confederation in 2017, we encourage you to consider submitting requests for projects of particular importance to your communities that may be linked to key milestones in Canada's history.
 Assessment of proposals is always based on the Program's assessment criteria, however preference may be given to projects linked to significant national anniversaries that will be celebrated in the next few years, including events such as: